starfishlover62/RedditSearch/README.md

     * Finally, is the subreddit that the post is in, as well as its age.
         * Note that the age is rounded down to the closest significant time period.
 For example a post that is 80 minutes old will be described as being 1 hour old.
 A post that is 3 days, 6 hours, and 42 minutes old will be described as being 3 days old.
 * The list of boxes can be scrolled through.
 Pressing the 'w' key or up arrow will scroll everything up a single line.
 Pressing the 's' or down arrow key will scroll everything down a single line.
 On most systems, these can also be held down to scroll quicker.
 Most systems also support mouse scrolling, which will perform the same function.
-* Besides scrolling through the list, you have two other options for input:
+* Besides scrolling through the list, you have three other options for input:
     * Pressing 'e' will allow you to enter a number.
 This number should correspond to a reference number of one of the posts.
 This will pull up a full screen view of the post, and will contain the actual body text of the post.
 Reference the Viewing a post section for the next steps.
+    * Pressing 'r' will refresh the page.
+The search will be performed again and any new posts since the last search will be added to the top of the list.
     * Pressing 'q' will quit the program.